slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 	nano job.sub

-Copy the below job into the submit file and save the changes:
+Copy the below job into the submit file and save it:

 	executable = short_transfer.sh
 	arguments = input.txt